awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-configuring-a-product.md

 For a fulfillment option with a **Helm** delivery method, use the seller\-provided instructions to launch the product by installing a Helm chart using the Helm CLI\.
 You can launch the application on an existing Amazon EKS cluster, or a self\-managed cluster on EKS Anywhere, Amazon Elastic Compute Cloud \(Amazon EC2\), or on\-premises\.

 **Note**
-The Helm CLI version in your launch environment must be less than 3\.7, for a list of Helm versions, see [Helm releases on GitHub](https://github.com/helm/helm/releases)\.
+Your launch environment must use Helm CLI version 3\.7\.1\.
+For a list of Helm versions, see [Helm releases on GitHub](https://github.com/helm/helm/releases)\.

 If the seller has enabled QuickLaunch, you can use it to launch the application\.
 QuickLaunch is a feature in AWS Marketplace that leverages AWS CloudFormation to quickly create an Amazon EKS cluster and launch the application on it\.
 For more information about QuickLaunch, see [QuickLaunch in AWS Marketplace](#buyer-launch-container-quicklaunch)\.